Which of the following would cause the demand curve to shift from... | Study Prep in Pearson+

 1

+Recognize that a shift of the demand curve means the entire demand curve moves either to the right (increase in demand) or to the left (decrease in demand), which happens due to factors other than the good's own price.

-Identify what causes a shift in the demand curve.
-Common factors include changes in consumer income, tastes and preferences, prices of related goods, expectations, and the number of buyers.
+Identify factors that cause the demand curve to shift, such as changes in consumer income, tastes and preferences, prices of related goods, expectations, and number of buyers.

-Recognize that an increase in consumer income will increase demand for a normal good, causing the demand curve to shift to the right (from point A to point B), meaning consumers are willing to buy more at every price.
+Since the problem states the demand curve shifts from point A to point B, and the correct answer is an increase in consumer income for a normal good, understand that an increase in income increases demand, shifting the demand curve to the right.

-Eliminate options that describe movements along the curve rather than shifts.
-For example, a decrease in the price of the good itself causes movement along the demand curve, not a shift.
+Conclude that changes in quantity supplied or changes in the good's own price cause movements along the curve, not shifts, so they do not explain the shift from point A to point B.

 Watch next